asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 ### Channels

 One detail that might pass unnoticed from the diagram above is the existence of _channels_.
-All the _brokers_ support communication through multiple channels.
-The industry doesn't have a common term though, so you may find them as _topics_, _routing keys_, _event types_, etc.
+All _brokers_ support communication through multiple channels.
+The industry doesn't have a common term for them, so you may see them referred to as _topics_, _routing keys_, _event types_, etc.

-They're usually assigned a name or identifier (e.g., `user_signed_up`) and it's often good practice to send a single type of message through them.
+A channel is usually assigned a name or identifier (e.g., `user_signed_up`) and it is often good practice to send a single type of message through a particular channel.
 Think about TV or radio channels; the BBC only broadcasts its information through an assigned channel.
 If the broadcasters (publishers) didn't respect that rule, you (the subscriber) would only see and hear interference.

 ## Why "event-driven" and not "message-driven"?